Dr. Ralph W. Brauer Fellowship

 Additionally, this competitive fellowship will be awarded to graduate students who propose special projects that:

 - Relate to their area of research and scholarship; and,

 - Have outcomes related to their success in achieving their graduate degree.

-Completed application packages must be submitted electonically to the Dean of the Graduate School (email@example.com) by October 1 of each academic year, and must include:
+Completed application packages must be submitted electronically to the Graduate School Administrator, Wanda Underwood (email@example.com) by April 1 of each academic year, and must include:

 - A fully completed and signed application form.
 (Application Form)

-- Two attached letters of reference, including one from the student’s thesis/project advisor and one form the chair, director or dean of the department/school in which the student is studying.
+Two attached letters of reference, including one from the student's thesis/project advisor and one from the chair, director or dean of the department/school in which the student is studying.
 Reference letters should clearly support the proposed project and include a justification of the budgetary request.

 - relate to his/her area of research and scholarship; and